MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 After acquiring a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription and assigning licenses, you need to create an environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
 The type of environment you create depends on whether you're creating a trial or production environment.
 If you bought a license for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], set up a production environment.
 A production environment provides backup and restore capabilities.

 >[!NOTE]
->If you already have a Common Data Service environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Change maximum upload file size](#upload).
+>If you already have an environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Change maximum upload file size](#upload).

 ## Set up a trial environment